fanbu1995/fanbu1995.github.io/_posts/2019-10-05-Hamiltonian-Monte-Carlo-for-Babies.md

 These methods are often (relatively) easy to understand, formulate, and programme, but unfortunately they perform unsatisfactorily when the target density (e.g. posterior density) looks "weird" or "ugly".

-So, they work fine when the target density looks nice and smooth like this one:
+So, they work fine when the target density looks nice and smooth like this one.
 ![A ``nice'' density in 2 dimensions.](https://fanbuduke17.github.io/img/Nice_density.jpeg)

-But they *really* struggle when the density looks like this ugly-shaped thing:
+But they *really* struggle when the density looks like this ugly-shaped thing; there are two narrow, sharp ridges on the density surface, which a usual MCMC sampler either cannot reache or cannot escape once inside.
 ![A ``weird'' density in 2 dimensions.](https://fanbuduke17.github.io/img/Bad_density.jpeg)

 (Both pictures are drawn by [Jordan Bryan](https://j-g-b.github.io/), a brilliant colleague of mine.)